-Pylos is a pretty little town capping two hills near the coast of one of the most picturesque bays in Greece - Navarino.
-This was the site of a decisive battle in 1827 during the wars for Greek independence.
-The town itself was built in 1829 according to plans drawn up by French officers and many traditional buildings survive today.
+The seaside town of Pylos sits at the south west corner of the Peloponnese, just beside Navarino Bay.
+This was the site of a decisive battle in 1827 during the Wars for Greek Independence.
+The town itself was built in 1829 and many of the original buildings have survived until today.

 At the entrance to the Bay of Navarino lies the rocky island of Sfaktiria.
-Here are remains of an ancient fort and it is the burial place for Napoleon the Great's nephew.
+Here are remains of an ancient fort; it's also the burial place of Napoleon the Great's nephew.

 Pylos is first mentioned by Homer in the Odyssey:

 eagerness as father does